thejimmyg/git-workflow/README.md

 # Git Notes

-This is for working on a master branch on a fork.
+This is for working on a `main` branch on a fork.

 Before starting, make sure you've set up your name and email in your git config: